Skip to Main Content

 This guide is intended for faculty and student researchers.
 It contains information about the Open Researcher and Contributor ID (ORCID) registry, including how to get, use, and connect your ORCID iD.

-I've got an ORCID iD.
-What do I do now?
+I've got an ORCID iD, what do I do now?

 Verify Your Email Address